 Constipation

-Treating constipation is important to make the patient comfortable and to prevent more serious problems.
+It is important to prevent and treat constipation to avoid serious problems.

-Prevention and treatment are not the same for every patient.
-Do the following to prevent and treat constipation:
+Prevention and treatment of constipation are not the same for every person.
+Keep track of how often you have a bowel movement and do the following to prevent and treat constipation:

 Fecal Impaction

-Fecal impaction is a mass of dry, hard stool that will not pass out of the colon or rectum.
+Fecal impaction is a severe form of constipation in which dry, hard stool cannot pass out of the colon or rectum.

-The following may be symptoms of fecal impaction:
+The following tests and procedures may be done to help diagnose fecal impaction:

 The main treatment for impaction is to moisten and soften the stool so it can be removed or passed out of the body.
 This is usually done with an enema.
-Enemas are given only as prescribed by the doctor since too many enemas can damage the intestine.
-Stool softeners or glycerin suppositories may be given to make the stool softer and easier to pass.
-Some patients may need to have stool manually removed from the rectum after it is softened.
+Enemas are given only as prescribed by the doctor to reduce the risk of bleeding or infection for patients with low blood counts and because too many enemas can damage the intestine.
+Some people may need to have stool manually removed from the rectum after it is softened.

 Bowel Obstruction